 In this 2011 satellite image of Greenland Illorsuit, on an island in the huge Uummannaq Bay, is approximately half way up the west coast.

-This is a 1941 map of the northern half of Uummannaq Bay.
-Illorsuit (spelled Igdlorssuit on the map) is the village on the northeast side of the large pear-shaped island called Ubekendt Ejland.
+A chart of Ummannaq Bay, Illorsuit is the village on the northeast side of the large pear-shaped island called Ubekendt Ejland.

 That winter Drever wrote to invite me to spend the summer of 1959 in Illorsuit, on my own.
 The Stromness Fund which he and his brother had created in memory of their father, Prof. Sir James Drever, would provide the funds for my trip.
 I am deeply grateful to the Fund for this generosity.

-I always call it a summer but in fact my time in Greenland was from mid-August to late October.
+My stay in the area was from mid-August to late October.
 Being well north of the Arctic Circle, the area had a short but warm summer with the midnight sun visible from early May to the beginning of August.
-So I missed the midnight sun but when I first arrived it was still full daylight 24 hours a day.
+For a number of reasons I got there later than planned so I missed the midnight sun.
+But when I first arrived it was still full daylight 24 hours a day.